Myth Social anxiety is just shyness — you'll grow out of it

 At School or University

 For students, social anxiety can affect class participation, group projects, cafeteria dynamics, and social life.
+The constant need to adapt to new tools and expectations can create change fatigue that amplifies social withdrawal.
 It's especially painful during adolescence when fitting in feels like survival.
 If AI-related pressure is compounding academic stress, our AI anxiety guide for students addresses that specific overlap:

 Online and on Social Media

 Social anxiety doesn't stop at the screen.
+The growing awareness of AI systems tracking and analyzing online behavior adds another dimension of self-consciousness to digital interactions.
 Many people agonize over texts, posts, comments, and emails.
 You might type and delete a message ten times, avoid posting entirely, or spiral after getting (or not getting) a response.
 If you find yourself compulsively checking feeds and comparing yourself to others, that pattern often overlaps with AI doom-scrolling and online anxiety spirals.
 The same principles apply: notice the catastrophic prediction, test it against reality, and gradually increase your engagement rather than retreating.
 If digital comparison is a major trigger for you, a structured digital detox to reduce tech-driven social anxiety can help you reset your relationship with screens.

 Social Anxiety in Children and Teens

 Social anxiety often begins in childhood or early adolescence — the average age of onset is around 13.
+Poor sleep hygiene during these formative years can worsen anxiety symptoms significantly.
 In children, it might look like:

 How Parents Can Help